 For more information regarding these accommodations or to purchase tickets in accessible seating locations, please contact the Ballet Austin box office at 512.476.2163.

-College students can purchase up to two (2) tickets with a valid college ID for $10 per ticket (best available seating) on the day of the performance at the Ballet Austin box office.
+College students can purchase up to two (2) tickets with a valid college ID for $15 per ticket (Parterre, Mezzanine or Balcony seating as available) on the day of the performance at the Ballet Austin box office.
 The box office will open 90 minutes prior to curtain at the Long Center.
-Student tickets will be offered based on availability.
+Student Rush tickets will be offered based on availability.

 Lap seating is available for children under the age of 3 free of charge.
 A lap seat ticket is required for entry and may be picked up at the box office prior to the performance.